lavanet/docs/docs/lava-blockchain/join-testnet.md

 ### B. Run test commands

-- Download the network genesis file
+- Wait for the node to finish catching up

     ```bash
-    # To can check the latest block height
-    lavad status | jq .SyncInfo.latest_block_height
     # To check if the node is still catching up with the network
     #  true - the node is still catching up with the network
     #  false - the node is synced with the network state
     lavad status | jq .SyncInfo.catching_up
+    ```

+- You can check what's the latest block height on [Lava scan](https://scan.lavanet.xyz) and then compare to yours:

+    ```bash
+    # You can check the latest block height
+    lavad status | jq .SyncInfo.latest_block_height
     ```

 ## Setup Cosmovisor